Sven-Seyfert/sven-seyfert/README.md

 ### I am a husband, father, friend, son, IT geek and very involved.

 - 🔭 I am currently working on test automation projects with an BDD/TDD approach (UI and API level).
-- 🌱 I am continuously learning more about the proper usage of Design Pattern and Clean Code.
+- 🌱 I am continuously learning more about Go (golang) and a proper usage of the language.
-- 👯 I am looking to collaborate on interesting projects in AutoIt, C#, Python and all kind of #WebBasedStuff (JavaScript).
+- 👯 I am looking to collaborate and contribute on interesting projects in AutoIt, Go (golang) and all kind of #WebBasedStuff (JavaScript | node.js).
 - 💬 Ask me about AutoIt!
 I worked with this language since many years.
 - 📢 Fun fact: I built my wooden house partly on my own.